Best AI Subscription 2026: I Tested All 4 — Here's My Pick

 After testing everything, here’s my setup:

 Claude Pro ($20/month) — Primary AI for writing and coding.
-Best quality output, worth the limitation on features.
+Sonnet 4.6 quality is excellent, and the extended thinking feature is a game-changer for complex work.

 Perplexity Pro ($20/month) — Research assistant.
-When I need facts with sources, nothing else compares.
+Unlimited Pro queries with cited sources — nothing else compares for fact-based work.

 Gemini Free — Access through Google Workspace, use it when I’m already in Docs.